-IMPORTANT NOTE: We will be closed between November 27 and December 1.
-Orders placed by November 25 will ship before we close.
-Orders for physical DVDs placed after November 25 will be processed when we re-open on December 2.
+IMPORTANT NOTE: We will be closed between Wednesday June 15 and Monday July 4.
+Orders for physical DVDs placed after 5pm Central Time on June 14 will be processed when we re-open on Tuesday June 5.
 Note that you can always purchase our Downloadable DVDs, even when we are closed.

 About our products...